pjanec/dirigent/docs/Scripts.md

 --startupScript "22C526A2-6F7C-4B25-8233-7EF37619E1CB"
 ```

- Optionally you can override the default arguments specified in sharedConfig.xml
+ Optionally you can override the default arguments specified in sharedConfig.xml.
+Notice the relaxed JSON syntax allowed by Newtonsoft Json parser used by Dirigent.
 ```
 --startupScript "22C526A2-6F7C-4B25-8233-7EF37619E1CB" --startupScriptParams "{plan:'plan2', timeout:10}"
 ```